 These veterans sold Desert Storm cards and held fundraisers to purchase weapons and uniforms.
 Their first uniform consisted of blue overalls with a white web belt, a helmet liner pointed white, white gloves and black shoes, and each member paid for their own uniform.
 They acquired seven 03 Springfield rifles as saluting weapons, and the American Legion, Dixon 45 provided a weapons safe to store them in Ridge Funeral Home agreed to store the safe in its garage.
 The garage became a place where the Honor Guard gathered to go on military funeral services, and they still use the garage today.

-These Veterans visited all the funerals in Randolph County t let them know they were available to provide full military funeral rites, a three-volley rifle salute, taps, folding of the flag and presentation of the flag to next of kin for deceased veterans when requested by the veterans family.
+These Veterans visited all the funerals homes in Randolph County to let them know they were available to provide full military funeral rites; a three-volley rifle salute, Taps, folding of the flag and presentation of the flag to next of kin for deceased veterans when requested by the veterans family.

 The first ceremony performed by the Randolph County Honor Guard in May 1990 was not a funeral but a Memorial Day service at the Blue Star Memorial Marker on Dixie Drive in Asheboro.
 Gradually, funeral homes began to ask the Honor Guard to perform services and the first year they provided services for 10 veterans.
 As the Honor Guard became better known, and their services were well received by the veteran's families, the requests increased.
 They also provided the color guard for the Veteran's Day Parade in Asheboro.